This catheterisation training course is aimed at nurses who’s job role includes catheterisation of male, female and suprapubic patients.

 Our nurse trainers will provide all the required equipment to conduct the training on your premises.

-We can change the course depending on your needs.
+We can make the course bespoke depending on your exact needs.

 Catheterisation Training Course Summary